![]() |

 Monsoon season floods & Bangkok Bridge |

-We only had backpacks with us and did not bring enough changes of clothes or shoes.
-We had to break down and buy some clothes along the way.
-We were sweating heavily ALL the time as we were not used to this kind of climate and our clothes never seemed to get DRY.
+We only had backpacks with us and didn’t bring enough changes of clothes or shoes.
+As a result, we had to stop and buy some clothes along the way.
+We were sweating the entire time heavily because we weren’t used to this kind of climate, and our clothes never seemed to dry.

 ![]() |